 Many young businesses don’t even consider creating a target customer profile.
-Instead, they think of their clients as generic people on the streets or in offices who they can market to.
+Instead, they think of their clients as generic people on the streets or in offices that they can market to.
 It typically leads to higher marketing costs and in some cases business failure.

 Those that create a target customer profile tend to do it once and then never re-examine it.
 Could this be a failure of itself?
 Should you change or reassess your target customer profile over time?